Start Here

 A white plate containing teriyaki salmon with glaze and asparagus.

-Today, for a basic Japanese meal, let’s prepare an easy teriyaki dish with a few of the 6 condiments you already purchased.
+Today, for a basic Japanese meal, let’s prepare an easy teriyaki dish using basic pantry condiments.
 Want to make different dishes?
 Browse our Main Dish category for inspiration.

 Japanese spinach salad dressed in sesame sauce served in a bowl

 Side dishes should be vegetable-focused.
-For a beginner, I recommend preparing one non-cooked dish (like a salad) and one cooked dish (like simmered dish).
+For a beginner, I recommend preparing one cold dish (like a salad) and one hot dish (like simmered dish).

 If you’re not sure where to begin, here are my recommendations.